Old Westbury, New York: Village of Old Westbury (1924–present)

-During World War II, a 187-foot-high tower at the present-day Old Westbury Golf & Country Club, aided the military during World War II as a lookout to spot enemy aircraft.
+During World War II – a 187-foot-high tower at the present-day Old Westbury Golf & Country Club – aided the United States Military during World War II, and was used by the military as a lookout to spot enemy aircraft.
 Originally built as the water tower for the Cornelius Vanderbilt Whitney Residence, it now serves as the club's focal point.